rust-lang/rfcs/text/0000-throw-expr.md

 # Summary
 [summary]: #summary

-Introduce diverging `throw expr` expressions, typed at `!`, which either `break` to the closest `try { .. }` if there is one, or if not, `return` from the `fn` or closure.
-The expression form `throw expr` is supported on edition 2018 onwards.
-This also means that `throw` is reserved as a keyword.
+Introduce diverging `throw expr` (or `fail expr` expressions), typed at `!`, which either `break` to the closest `try { .. }` if there is one, or if not, `return` from the `fn` or closure.

+The expression form `throw expr` or `fail expr` is supported on edition 2018 onwards.
+This also means that `throw` and `fail` are reserved as keywords.

+Only one of `throw expr` and `fail expr` will be supported.
+However, at this time, which one that is is left unresolved.

+In the interest of brevity, `throw` is used uniformly instead of `fail` in this RFC.
+Anything that holds for `throw` also holds for `fail` except when discussing which keyword to chose and the familiarity of either.

 # Motivation
 [motivation]: #motivation